Through the Climate Change Act, the government has committed to:

 - contribute to global emission reductions, to limit global temperature rise to as little as possible above 2°C

-To meet these targets, the government has set five-yearly carbon budgets which will run until 2032.
+To meet these targets, the government has set five-yearly carbon budgets which currently run until 2032.
 They restrict the amount of greenhouse gas the UK can legally emit in a five year period.
 The UK is currently in the second carbon budget period (2013 to 2017).

 |Budget||Carbon budget level||Reduction below 1990 levels|

 |3rd carbon budget (2018 to 2022)||2,544 MtCO2e||37% by 2020|

 |4th carbon budget (2023 to 2027)||1,950 MtCO2e||51% by 2025|

 |5th carbon budget (2028 to 2032)||1,725 MtCO2e||57% by 2030|